 Have I begun a rhyme?

-One to drive this home to you?
+To drive this home to you?

 Ah, frack it!
 Why not?